-You can spend money for medical costs from your HSA usually by checks they issue you and/or a VISA or like Debit card.
+You can spend money for medical costs from your HSA usually by checks they issue you and/or a VISA or Debit card.

 If you pay out of pocket throughout the year and have no funds or limited funds in your HSA you can make a deposit or deposits up to April, 17th of the next year and apply it to the previous year to be able to make the adjustment to yearly taxable income deduction.